Lebatsirk/FoodBankProject/README.md

 This repository has been created to provide portfolio access to my previous work, which was not possible until my project had been marked, moderated, and the degree awarded.

+I had not used PHP, jQuery, or AJAX prior to this project so all code was learnt quickly to meet the aims of the project.
+The same applies for SQL stored procedures and transactions, and I appreciate that there is room for improvement in these areas but I also hope it highlights my aptitude for applying new technical skills.

-Information about this project is as follows (taken and edited from my project report submitted for this module, e.g. citations removed for clarity):
+An overview of the aims of this project follows (taken and edited from my project report submitted for this module, e.g. citations removed for clarity):

 -------------------------------------------------------------------------------------------------------------------------------------------------